Track your flow efficiency. Analyze the issues with the longest waiting times. Assess how your flow efficiency trends build over time.

 The issues on the left side of the chart have the longest queue times.
 Evaluate them individually and think about the reasons underpinning their delays.
 The higher your flow efficiency, the faster and smoother your delivery speed.

 The ‘Average Flow Efficiency’ widget on the top of the graph exposes the average flow efficiency percentage of your workflow, alongside how your flow efficiency trends have evolved over time.
-Ideally, the line should stay even or slightly decrease.
+Ideally, the line should stay even or slightly increase.